 4. Nike React Phantom Run Flyknit 2

-This shoe has a laceless design and the upper is made from triple-layered Flyknit Loft.
+The Phantom has a laceless design, and the upper is made from triple-layered Flyknit Loft.
 The midfoot features Nike Flywire cables, which help keep your foot in place and provide some stretch without placing pressure on the top of your foot.
 The upper is seamless, which gives you a comfortable experience while walking.

-You’d want to wear socks with this shoe, as the collar is high and could rub the base of your ankle, leading to chafing.
+The ankle collar is higher than usual, so socks are recommended more than usual with this shoe, to prevent chafing.
 The midsole uses Nike React technology, which provides support and cushioning on every step taken.
 The firm heel counter provides plenty of stability for the rearfoot.

 Nike has added more rubber to the outsole, which provides better traction when walking on the pavement or uneven surfaces.
 You’ll feel more surefooted when walking in these shoes, and it makes the shoes long-lasting.